 As time went on and the community around us developed, the Oshkosh Foundation transitioned from a private foundation to a community foundation in 1992.
 Six years later in 1998 the Women’s Fund was created, followed by the Green Lake County / Ripon Community Foundation in 2000, and the Winneconne Area Community Foundation in 2013.
 At the turn of the century the Oshkosh Community Foundation expanded the boundaries of its service area to include all of Winnebago, Waushara, and Green Lake Counties, and the city of Ripon.
 As a result of this, in 2000 our name changed to the the Oshkosh Area Community Foundation to better reflect the communities that we serve.

 Certified for Excellence

-In 2016, the Oshkosh Area Community Foundation was reaccredited with National Standards for U.S. Community Foundations®, the highest standards for philanthropic excellence.
+The Oshkosh Area Community Foundation is accredited with National Standards for U.S. Community Foundations®, the highest standards for philanthropic excellence.
 Our reaccreditation provides assurance that we have sound policies and practices in place.
 In short, it means we meet the highest standards for local giving.